How to write the perfect teacher cover letter

 The key word in that last sentence is “particular”.
 Headteachers can smell a generic, recycled letter a mile off.
 We know the “search and replace” function exists but you need to do more than update the name of the school from your last application if you really want to stand out from the crowd.

-Don’t alienate your audience by writing a lengthy essay, and make sure they don’t require a magnifying glass to read it.
+Don’t alienate your audience by writing a lengthy essay, and make sure the font isn’t so small that they require a magnifying glass to read it.

-In terms of the content of the letter, I would start by addressing the headteacher by name.
+In terms of the content of the letter, start by addressing the headteacher by name.
 It feels more personal and it shows that you’ve done basic research about the school.

 Below is a good example of a clear, enthusiastic and engaging introduction: